The Qubes OS Project uses the semantic versioning

 1 and no more than 3 release candidates before final release.

 -rc1) two weeks into the cycle

-should be another RC.
-If, based on remaining issues, the Committee decides to
+there should be another RC.
+If, based on remaining issues, the Committee

-release final, then the Committee agrees upon the release date, which should be
+decides to release final, then the Committee agrees upon the release date,

-When deciding whether the current release candidate is the final one, the Committee takes bugs priorities into consideration.
+When deciding whether the current release candidate is the final one, the Committee takes bug priorities into consideration.
 The meaning of them is as follows:

 blocker— when any such bug is present in the current release candidate, it can’t be considered final release.
 Bugs with this priority must be fixed before the next release candidate, even if that means delaying its release (which should be considered only last resort option).

 critical— when any such bug is present in the current release candidate, it can’t be considered final release.
 But such bugs are not qualified to delay next release candidate release.